 As a Jew, I fully empathize and identify with the First Nations as they attempt to come to terms with the destruction of their communities.

 As a child of parents persecuted in Hungary during WWll for no other fault than for being a Jew, I can recognize the pain of the surviving generations.
 I, too, have experienced the pain of my parents traumatized by Nazi persecution and the untimely loss of parents, grandparents, siblings, aunts, uncles and cousins.
-Unfortunately, as we have all learned, trauma is unavoidably passed on to the next generation.
+But unfortunately, as we have all learned, trauma is unavoidably passed on to the next generation.

 Jews, too, have been direct victims of the colonializing policies of Christian rulers.
 For instance, the Czarist decree of August 26, 1827, made Jews liable for military service and prescribed conscription to Russian Cantonist schools and subsequent military service for Jews as young as eight years for a period of twenty-five years.